 Insulation sizing: Aquatherm pipe is made using a metric OD, so standard insulations do not always fit over the pipe.
-The table on the right gives the closest fit between IPS and CTS sizes and the best fit using only the more common IPS size.
-These sizes also work for clamps and hangers for the bare pipe.
-Owens Corning provides insulation specifically sized for Aquatherm pipe, with a metric ID and standard OD.
+The table on the right gives the closest fit between IPS and CTS pipe sizes and the best fit using only the more common IPS size.